GaryMcD/Learning-Rust-A-Lesson-in-Humility/README.md

-# Learning Rust: A Journey of Incompetence
+# Learning Rust: A Lesson of Incompetence